mcandre/octane/README.md

 For example, a Bastl microGranny sampler and a KORG SQ-1 sequencer may both _technically_ speak MIDI.
 Unfortunately, sampler's CC control signal range is too low for the sequencer to trigger.

 That's where octane steps in. octane can shift notes up or down into a custom range.
 Now the sequencer is able to trigger the sampler, via octane.
+Make sweet, sweet beats with octane.

 # DOWNLOAD